Emmotes/ic_spoilers/docs/uriah.md

 # Specialisations

 **Book of Exalted Deeds**
-> Uriah reads from the Book of Exalted Deeds, making Undead and Fiends his Favored Foes and all Champions deal `$(amount)%` damage to them.
+> Uriah reads from the Book of Exalted Deeds, making Undead and Fiends his Favored Foes and all Champions deal an additional `$(amount)%` damage to them.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>